-So had William Steinway lived and helped Daimler Motor Company overcome its financial problems, the American Mercedes just might have been called a Steinway, No doubt that would have worked out fine, because both brands exemplify the best in their categories to this day.
+So had William Steinway lived and helped Daimler Motor Company overcome its financial problems, the American Mercedes just might have been called a Steinway, Which probably would have worked out fine, because both brands exemplify the best in their categories to this day.

-Best is subjective, of course, but one way of measuring it is by customer demand.
-Consider this: Steinway & Sons instruments are the pianos on which the overwhelming number of concert artists choose to perform – or aspire to perform for year after year after year -- as they have almost since day one.
-A statistic like has a way of putting teeth in one's claim to excellence.
+"Best" is subjective, of course, but one way of measuring it is by customer demand.
+Consider this: Steinway & Sons instruments are the pianos on which the overwhelming number of concert artists choose to perform – or aspire to perform - for year after year after year, as they have since the late nineteenth century.
+A statistic like this has a way of putting teeth in one's claim to excellence!

-William’s father, Heinrich Engelhard Steinweg, emigrated to New York from Germany around 1850, founded his business in a Manhattan loft, changed his name to Henry Steinway and set a quality standard that has endured through successive generations.
+Steinway's claim to excellence has a similar pedigree.
+William’s father, Heinrich Engelhard Steinweg, emigrated to New York City from Germany around 1850, founded his business in a Manhattan loft, changed his name to Henry Steinway and set a quality standard that has endured through successive generations.
 His maxim was “Build the best piano possible.
 Sell it at the lowest price consistent with quality."